-Sigmund’s was my very first bite of 2017.
-I’ve never actually been to the Sigmund’s store, I just pick up their Truffle Cheddar pretzel every time I hit up NYC’s holiday markets.
+Sigmund's was my very first bite of 2017.
+I’ve never actually been to Sigmund’s store, I just pick up their Truffle Cheddar pretzel every time I hit up NYC’s holiday markets.
 Not only are they cheesy, they also have a bold truffle flavor which I love.
-Sigmund’s by far are the best pretzels I have ever had.
+Sigmund by far is the best pretzels I have ever had.

 8. Salt Roasted Branzino @ The Tasting Kitchen, Venice, Los Angeles

 A Mediterranean sea bass is my most preferred fish, and The Tasting Kitchen’s version is the best I have ever had because it truly consists of those Mediterranean flavors I so love.
 This incredible fish was dressed up with lots of extra virgin olive oil and flavored with lemon, oregano, olives, capers, and sun-dried tomatoes… I mean these flavors are just perfection.
 Succulent, delicate, and highly flavorsome dish, The Tasting Kitchen is another favorite restaurant of 2017 located in Los Angeles.